luukboulogne/stoic2021-baseline-finalphase/training/README.md

 If the test runs successfully, you will see you will see `Training completed.`, and your model weights will have been saved to `../inference/artifact/`.

 Please note:
-- `/path/to/stoic2021-training/` will be read-only.
+- When the challenge organizers train your algorithm, `/path/to/stoic2021-training/` will be read-only.
 Please do not try to write to this directory.
 - The number of CPUs and GPUs available in the training environment are not specified in the docker run command in `test.sh`/`test.bat`.
-When training your submitted codebase, the organizers will use a docker urn command with an altered `--gpus` flag so that two 35GB GPUs are used, and with the added flag `--cpus=16`.
+When training with your submitted codebase, the challenge organizers will use a docker run command with an altered `--gpus` flag so that two 35GB GPUs are used, and with the added flag `--cpus=16`.

 <a name="exporting"></a>
 ### Exporting